-11 Eye Masks & Sets Under $50 That Show Skin Some Serious Love
+The Best Under Eye Masks & Sets From $4 To $50, That Show Skin Some Serious Love

 Believe me when I say I love nothing more than slathering on a thick mud mask or treating my skin to a serum-soaked sheet mask, but honestly, sometimes it's just too much to deal with.
 Face masks often require sitting relatively still so that they don't slide right off your skin, and we've all absentmindedly touched our faces mid-mask and created unintentional muddy stains on a t-shirt or bedsheet.
 Masking is meant to be relaxing and rejuvenating, not stressful, so when I need a pick-me-up and can't fit in a full skincare session, I opt for any of the 11 best eye masks and sets under $50 in my collection for a quick fix with tons of payoff.
 If I told you how many under eye patches I go through in a week, you'd judge me so hard, so instead I'll just wax poetic on my top ten can't-be-without favorites, and hope yo trea yourself to at least one on my list.